UCLRadarGroup/ADALM-PLUTO/README.md

 Example 2: Airplane Tracking
 ---
 We can also use ADALM-PLUTO to track planes by receiving Automatic Dependent Surveillance-Broadcast (ADS-B) signals and processing it using MATLAB® and Communications Toolbox™.
-This experiment was conducted at UCL Radar Lab, with reference to the example from MathWorks [FM Broadcast Receiver](https://uk.mathworks.com/help/supportpkg/plutoradio/ug/airplane-tracking-using-ads-b-signals.html).
+This experiment was conducted at UCL Radar Lab, with reference to the example from MathWorks [Airplane Tracking Using ADS-B Signals](https://uk.mathworks.com/help/supportpkg/plutoradio/ug/airplane-tracking-using-ads-b-signals.html).

 Before starting, make sure [Communications Toolbox](https://uk.mathworks.com/help/comm/index.html) and [Communications Toolbox Support Package for Analog Devices ADALM-PLUTO Radio](https://uk.mathworks.com/help/supportpkg/plutoradio/index.html) are successfully installed.